niharikasathya23/Project_explanation/README.md

 ----
 ## 8. Intro

 Hello, my name is **Niharika Sathyanarayana**, and I recently graduated with a **Master’s in Computer Science** at the **University of Colorado Boulder**, in **December 2024**.
-My experience has been centered around **building secure, scalable data applications, automating workflows, and optimizing system performance**—all of which are key aspects I aim to further develop in my next role.
+During  my time here I was keen on building scalable data applications, automating workflows, and optimizing system performance**—all of which are key aspects I aim to further develop in my next role.

 I also completed my **independent study** and worked as a **Research Assistant at the HIRO LAB** in CU, where I worked on developing a lightweight neural network for real-time spatial perception called **Bilateral Segmentation and Disparity Refinement (BSDR)**.
 I handled **data curation, 3D annotation, and performance optimization** for efficient **object and occlusion recognition**.
 This involved handling large datasets efficiently, an experience that translates well to working with **structured and unstructured healthcare data**.